codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   * For tunnel-based, see [Tunnel-based (ingress-less) runtime flags](#tunnel-based-ingress-less-runtime-flags)
   * For ingress-based, add the [Ingress controller flags](#ingress-controller-flags)

   >If you don't specify any flags, tunnel-based access is automatically selected.

+**Shared configuration repository**
+The Git repository per runtime account with shared configuration manifests.
+* CLI wizard and Silent install: Add the `--shared-config-repo` flag and define the path to the shared repo.

 {::nomarkdown}
 </br>